GYegor/my-Presentation/transcript.md

 ---
 _12 - path2D() OBJECT_

-MDN Web Docs says;
+MDN Web Docs says:
-This is an experimental technology
+this is an experimental technology
 Check the Browser compatibility table carefully before using this in production.

 Hmm...
 Okey..

 What is it, the Path2D